 Private lessons at TAoP are 60, 45 or 30 minutes long, held once or twice a week.
 With each individual lesson, an additional 30 minutes or more of computer time is offered in the student computer lab to practice note reading, music theory, ear training and other musicianship skills.
 The studio sponsors five performance opportunities for the students each year.
 (See the Special Events page for more information.)
 In addition, students are prepared for a variety of competitions, auditions, festivals, recitals, and other performances outside of the studio.
 Once in a while, group lessons or classes are scheduled in place of individual lessons for ensemble playing or learning activities best done in groups.
 Additional classes may also be offered time to time.

 Tuition at The Art of Piano is charged on a per term basis.
 Students are expected to complete each term they sign up for and must pay tuition and fees in full.
 Tuition for each term is based on the number of weeks in the term and the length of the weekly private lessons.
 However, tuition is not simply a lesson fee (see What does tuition cover?).
-In case a new student begins lessons after the term has begun, his/her tuition will be prorated.
+In case a new student begins lessons after the term has begun, his/her tuition will be adjusted.

 What does tuition cover?

 In order to provide a high-quality education, the instructor has numerous year-around responsibilities in addition to teaching lessons during terms and incurs a variety of expenses.
 Tuition covers

 - teaching lessons & classes

 - helping in the computer lab